 YouTube is the second-largest search engine in the world.
-Similar to Google, people use it to find solutions to their problems, get more information on a certain subject or to receive an answer.
-As a result, organic search is one of the best ways to promote your YouTube channel.
+Similar to Google, people use it to find solutions to their problems, get more information on a certain subject, or to answer a question.

 Like many other social platforms, YouTube uses “engagement” (likes, comments, views) to help decide where videos rank in its search results.

 Think of ways you can promote some of your videos within your other videos.
 For instance, reference an older video within a newer one and leave a link to it in your description.
 Now viewers can easily find your other content.

-You can also use “annotation cards” to help people navigate to other videos.
+You can also use “cards” to help people navigate to other videos.
 These allow you to give more information and a direct link to your product or service.

 Help people find all of your video content on YouTube by embedding the videos on your blog or website, as well as other social media channels.
 This will increase views of your video and may increase your site’s page views.

 Have a resolution of 1280 x 720 (with a minimum width of 640 pixels).
 Upload in either .JPG, .GIF, .BMP, or .PNG.
 Keep it under 2MB.
 Use a 16:9 aspect ratio as it’s the most commonly used in YouTube players and previews.

 And your thumbnail should work well on both desktop computers as well as mobile devices.

 So, you may be wondering which of the seven ways discussed above works best to promote your YouTube channel.

 These ideas are actually pretty easy to implement.
 Just start with tip one and start working through them now.
 Once you’ve done it a few times, it’ll be easy to do for every video you publish.